-Emotion tones are critical indicators in understanding the attitudes and opinions of users interacting with the bots.
+Emotion tones are critical indicators in understanding the attitudes and opinions of users interacting with Virtual Assistants.
 Sentiment Management allows the developer to define and trigger events based on the user’s emotion or sentiment.

-Negative emotion scenarios like anger or disgust are typically considered for transferring the conversation to a live agent.
+Negative emotion scenarios like anger or disgust are typically considered factors that would determine a transfer of the conversation to a live agent.

 The Natural Language Processing (NLP) interpreter can parse user utterances for specific words and phrases, and then provide an average tone score based on the connotation, word placement, and any added modifiers.
 (Click here for more on Tone Analysis)